hpcleuven/VscDocumentation/source/compute/software/r_package_management.rst

 use of relative filepaths and version control (e.g. git integration).

 However, using RStudio Projects on a heterogenous HPC system posses a couple challenges.
-A first challenge stems from the fact that R packages are version dependent.
-Therefore you want your RStudio Project to be somehow associated with a specific R installation.
+A first challenge stems from the fact that R packages are version dependent, which requires that each new created project is associated with a specific R installation (or R module).
 While a package manager like `renv <https://rstudio.github.io/renv/articles/renv.html>`_ does facilitate this, it wasn't developed with heterogenous HPC hardware in mind.
 This also immediately introduces the second challenge.
 By default, when installing R packages, they are compiled with the specific CPU microarchitecture of the host compute node in mind.